Family Farmers and Chinook Recovery

 That's the critical question this video from Save Family Farmers asks.
 All species of Pacific salmon are at record high numbers, except chinook which continue to decline.
 Billions have been spent on improved habitat, but still the numbers go down.
 Harvest levels, when they are controlled by the state, have been seriously reduced.
 But still the numbers decline.
 Chinook production has nearly doubled in the past 40 years including both hatchery and wild chinook.
 But still the decline continues.

 What's up?
 A science study published in October 2017 provides a compelling and clear answer.
+This article from the Seattle Times reported on the study.

 This YouTube video shows a harbor seal eating a salmon at a dam near Olympia.
 The 77,800 harbor seals in the Salish Sea eat 86% of all salmon consumed by harbor seals from Alaska to California.
 This is a unique problem related to the fact that local killer whales, unlike most others, do not eat harbor seals.
 This preference for adult salmon combined with the huge numbers of chinook smolts consumed by harbor seals and other protected marine mammals is a threat to the survival of the killer whales and an explanation for why all the billions spent on salmon habitat have not resulted in increased returns of chinook salmon.